The 10 Essentials for Hiking and Backpacking

 In the deep backcountry, it’s wise to carry a shelter even if you are only doing a day hike.
 You never know when you might encounter a sudden storm or become lost, sick, or injured.
 If a tent is too heavy for a day hike, carry nylon cord and a light tarp that has grommets.
 An emergency bivy like the SOL Emergency Bivy is also lightweight and inexpensive.
 At least carry a reflective mylar space blanket.

-If you are backpacking overnight, it goes without saying that you need an appropriate shelter, a sleeping bag with an appropriate temperature rating, and a sleeping pad with an appropriate R-value.
+If you’re backpacking overnight, it goes without saying that you’ll need an appropriate shelter, a sleeping bag with an appropriate temperature rating, and a sleeping pad with an appropriate R-value.

-If you are taking a short hike from your backpacking base camp, bring your shelter, sleep system, water, food, first-aid kit, and other necessary survival supplies in case of an emergency.
+If you’re taking a short hike from your backpacking base camp, bring your shelter, sleep system, water, food, first-aid kit, and other necessary survival supplies in case of an emergency.

 - Knife or multi-tool